Maaaadscientist/zz2l2nu/README.md

 cd build
 cmake ..
 make -j 4
-make install
 ```

 The warning from CMake about the new version of Boost can be safely ignored.
 Executable `runHZZanalysis` is put into `$HZZ2L2NU_BASE/bin`, and it is accessible from `$PATH`.
-To rebuild the package after a change has been introduced to the code, repeat `make && make install`.
+To rebuild the package after a change has been introduced to the code, repeat `make`.
 To start the build from scratch, remove the directory `build` and repeat the commands.

 ## Instructions to produce the plots